 Boswellia Effects and Side Effects:

 Q. I take a number of medications for arthritis.
 I have had a hip replacement and a shoulder replacement and I am fighting to keep my left knee.
 I take Nexium and Celebrex plus other meds.

 A few months ago I read an article about boswellia and decided to give it a try.
 I can’t tell you how wonderful this was.
 I had no pain!

 Then I started to have a bad throat irritation.
 I went to the ENT, who told me that I was OK, to try a gastro.
 My gastro did an endoscopy, and couldn’t find a thing (except for an irritated throat), but diagnosed me with gastritis and told me to take an antacid as well as the Nexium.

 I started to play with my meds, eliminating one at a time to check for side effects.
 Boswellia was the culprit, much to my dismay.
 I have been without the boswellia for about 10 days.
 My throat discomfort has almost gone, but the joint pain is back.
-I have tried gin-soaked raisins, pineapple, and vinegar, but nothing works as well as boswellia for me.
+I have tried gin-soaked raisins, pineapple, and vinegar, but boswellia fights pain better than any other remedy for me.
 Is there a way I could continue to take it without feeling sick?

 If you have ever read the Bible, you know a bit more about boswellia than you think.
 The resin from this plant is frankincense.
 It was considered so valuable it was part of the gifts of the Magi (the “three wise men”), which also included myrrh and gold.

 The boswellia that you will find in health food stores is known as Indian frankincense or Boswellia serrata.
-In Ayurvedic medicine various parts of the boswellia plant have been used to treat a variety of conditions including asthma, dysentery, osteoarthritis, ulcers and skin problems.
+Ayurvedic medical practitioners have used various parts of the boswellia plant to treat a variety of conditions including asthma, dysentery, osteoarthritis, ulcers and skin problems.